Fallfav/ITNSA-Practice/README.md

 - Build consistent hands-on practice habits for ITNSA competency
 - Document configurations and solutions for future reference
-- Prepare for LKS / WorldSkills competition
+- Prepare for LKS / Other Competition

 ---